-KISS SPIRIT SIDEWINDER mCCr – the newest and the most innovative product of KISSREBREATHERS company
+KISS SPIRIT SIDEWINDER mCCr – the most innovative product of KISSREBREATHERS company

 It is the first and the only rebreather on the market dedicated to diving in sidemount which does not take space on diver’s sides.
 It gives possibility of maintaing classic sidemount configuration along with keeping all benefits of CCR.
 At the same time it does not enlarge the size of a diver.

 There are two primary types of closed-circuit rebreather: electronically controlled CCRs, commonly referred to as an eCCR, and mechanical CCR or mCCR.
 The greatest difference between mCCR’s and their electronic counterparts is that they do no rely on complex electronic systems such as oxygen injection valve's or solenoid's to add oxygen to the breathing loop.
 Instead, they use simpler mechanical components that are less susceptible to failure in a wet environment.

 mCCRs, due to their relative simplicity as compared to eCCRs, have far less dependency on on-board electrical components.
 The oxygen sensors embedded in these units—usually three, but sometimes more—are used to report on oxygen levels rather than control them.
 Additional electronic components can be as simple as a basic PPO2 display that is wired to the sensors to show real-time PPO2 levels.
 Instead of a solenoid, oxygen addition uses “leak technology,” meaning it flows at a measured rate through either a variable-flow or mass-flow valve whenever the oxygen supply valve is opened.

 In 1998, KISS Rebreathers became the first company to incorporate a mass-flow addition system that also included a Manual Add Valve (MAV) into a recreational rebreather.